MPAS-Dev/compass/docs/developers_guide/landice/test_groups/mismipplus.rst

 layout of mesh rows is symetric in the y direction.

-The ``resolution`` parameter from the ``[mesh]`` section of the configuration file is the nominal resolution, where the actual resolution is itteratively calculated so that the cell center to cell center distance along the y-axis of the mesh is exactly equal to the vertical domain length (80 km).
+The ``resolution`` parameter from the ``[mesh]`` section of the configuration file is the nominal resolution, where the actual resolution is iteratively calculated so that the cell center to cell center distance along the y-axis of the mesh is exactly equal to the vertical domain length (80 km).